- Computer Science

 The Department of Information Science seeks to expand human and technical capabilities through information in a world where information is of central importance to personal, organizational, social, political, technical, and economic progress.
 Information Science makes sense of the data that people gather through information technology.
 The programs that reside in the Department of Information Science focus on the transformation of data to information and knowledge, to intelligence and application, and on the technologies and systems that store and access the data in ways that impart its meaning.

-The UALR Donaghey College of Engineering and Information Technology (EIT) offers a Bachelor of Science degree in Systems Engineering, specializing in one of four fields:
+The UALR Donaghey College of Engineering and Information Technology (EIT) offers a Bachelor of Science degree in Systems Engineering, specializing in one of three fields:

 - Electrical Systems